AllenPu/svt_mix/README.md

-# Self-Supervised Video Transformer (CVPR'22-Oral)
+# This is a re=implementation of the : Self-Supervised Video Transformer (CVPR'22-Oral)

 [Kanchana Ranasinghe](https://kahnchana.github.io),
 [Muzammal Naseer](https://muzammal-naseer.netlify.app/),